wsgggws/nvim/README.md

-# cmdtools
+# Useful-tools
-some useful-tools which run in macOS or Linux
+Some useful-tools which run in MacOS or Linux

 ## Cmds
 - zsh